-The visitor center and gift shop boasts a vast collection of fossils, gems, clothing, books, Civil War reproductions, jewelry, and one-of-a-kind gifts.
+The visitor center and gift shop boast a vast collection of fossils, gems, clothing, books, Civil War reproductions, jewelry, and one-of-a-kind gifts.
 You can buy fossils, gemstones, and artifact bags to experience sluice mining next to their sizable gift shop!
-They also have a complimentary three story wooden fort for children that has 55 feet of wooden passageways to simulate cave exploring that entails twisting, crawling, and bending.
+They also have a complimentary three-story wooden fort for children that has 55 feet of wooden passageways to simulate cave exploring that entails twisting, crawling, and bending.

 Smallin Civil War Cave offers lantern tours during the evenings.
 They serve dinner (cornbread, ham and beans, and fried potatoes) around a campfire before whisking you away during the night, with lanterns and the moon and a blanket of stars as your guiding lights!

 In the year 1818, explorer Henry Rowe Schoolcraft and his associate Levi Pettibone entered this beautiful place, which Schoolcraft later dubbed the “Valley of the Cave.”
 Led by a pair of guides, the explorers followed a stream if pure water to the cave’s mouth.
 Schoolcraft was so inspired by the majesty and mysterious beauty of the huge cave entrance that loomed before him through the forest that he “wanted to shout”.
 He called the cave “Winoca”, which meant “Underground Spirit” in Osage.